Jchea15/gpages/README.md

 3. Using the `testgpages` terminal, convert the notebooks into markdown using our custom template.
    1. `jupyter nbconvert --output-dir . --to markdown --template ../gpages/_support/markdown.tpl notebooks/olives-eda.ipynb`
    2. `jupyter nbconvert --output-dir . --to markdown --template ../gpages/_support/markdown.tpl notebooks/olives-model.ipynb`
+4. (Go to the nbmd.py file and comment out line 26, only need to do once)
-4. Add **YAML** preambles and some TOC frontmatter to our markdown files
+5. Add **YAML** preambles and some TOC frontmatter to our markdown files
    1. `python ../gpages/_support/nbmd.py olives-eda.md`
    2. `python ../gpages/_support/nbmd.py olives-model.md`
+6. Rename `olives-eda.newmd` as `olives-eda.md` and `olives-model.newmd` as `olives-model.md`
-5. Edit the markdown files to add a YAML tag `nav_include: 1` and `nav_include: 2` respectively to the above markdown files.The 1 and 2 reflect the position on the navigation menu in the `default.html` template in `_layouts`.
+7. Edit the markdown files to add a YAML tag `nav_include: 1` and `nav_include: 2` respectively to the above markdown files.The 1 and 2 reflect the position on the navigation menu in the `default.html` template in `_layouts`.
-6. Commit and push everything
+8. Commit and push everything
-7. Go to the website in a bit to check the improvements
+9. Go to the website in a bit to check the improvements

 ## Things for you to do